Keywords; lumbar spondylosis casefile, pincer deformity, hip stiffness.

 LUMBAR SPONDYLOSIS CaseFile:

-Active trigger points in the Quadratus Lumborum, Pectineus and Adductor Magnus muscles.
+Active trigger points in the Quadratus Lumborum, Pectineus and Adductor Magnus muscles were located.

 One such cul de sac was the lumbar spondylosis seen at L3.
 The